-Multiple ADUs and Multifamily Dwellings
+Multiple ADUs and Multi-family Dwellings

 - Cities must now allow both a JADU and either a converted ADU or a detached, building-permit-only ADU on the same lot.
 City Ordinance 18-01: Not compliant.
-JADUs prohibited and ADUs prohibited on multifamily dwelling lots. - A city must now allow JADUs, even if the city doesn't have an ADU ordinance, in which case it may only impose the few standards in state law.
+JADUs prohibited and only one ADU permitted on a lot. - A city must now allow JADUs, even if the city doesn't have an ADU ordinance, in which case it may only impose the few standards in state law.